behnamnkp/Remotely-Sensed-Population-Displacement/README.md

 └── 📄 README.md
 └── ...
 ```
-3. Make sure you use the right versions of Python and R
-4. Install the required dependencies in `requirements.txt`
-5. Configure the flags and paths in the `.config.json` file

 ## Usage
 Once you organize files and directories, you will be able to run the code.
 Code creates visualizations of uptake, persistence, and waning of behavioral interventions ove time, and conducts time series regression analysis.